Development Projects

 AHOY CHILDREN'S MUSEUM

-AHOY (Adventure House of You) is a $4M immersive children's museum slated to open in Louisville's West End in 2024.
+AHOY (Adventure House of You) is a $4M immersive children's museum slated to break ground in Louisville's West End in 2024.
 AHOY is going to be modeled off the City Museum in St. Louis, an interactive museum that turns art into a giant playground for children.
 AHOY will feature exhibits based on the 1937 flood, artistic renderings of cultural assets of the area, Falls of the Ohio and fossils, Mary Millicent Miller, who was the first female steamboat captain in the United States, and more.
 Unlike other museums in Louisville, AHOY will encourage risky play throughout the museum and its outdoor play area.
 Risky play encourages children to climb, jump and test boundaries to overcome fear and support healthy, independent growth.

 CHURCHILL DOWNS RACETRACK EXPANSION